lead generation

 The Role of Landing Pages in Lead Generation

-A landing page is a standalone web page designed to encourage visitors to take a particular action.
+A landing page is a standalone web page that encourages visitors to take a particular action.

 Whether downloading an ebook,